New & Used Toyota Matrix: In Depth

 GET A FREE PRICE QUOTE

-The Toyota Matrix is a compact five-door hatchback that shares a majority of its components with the Toyota Corolla.
-Although Toyota doesn’t spend much time to advertise the Matrix, it’s still a fuel efficient, reliable, and practical car in the hatchback class.
+The Toyota Matrix is a compact five-door hatchback that shares a number of its components with the Toyota Corolla.
+Although Toyota doesn’t spend much time to market the Matrix, it’s still a fuel efficient, reliable, and practical car in the hatchback segment.

 For 2014, there will be a new Toyota Corolla--the Matrix's four-door cousin.
 But there's speculation that the Matrix itself won't return after the 2013 model year.
 According to reports, the slow-selling hatchback will live on for other markets, including Canada--but Toyota hasn't confirmed the future of the Matrix in the U.S.